AdkxKashyap/Jijivisha-Client/README.md

      Project jijivisha a Covid Response Project.
 This Project consists of a Web Crawler, Flask API, Angular Application.
       <ol>
     <li>
-    <a href="https://github.com/AdkxKashyap/Jijivisha-WebScraping-Script">Web Crawler - It gathers data from various sources on the internet.
+    <a href="https://github.com/AdkxKashyap/Jijivisha-WebScraping-Script">Web Crawler - This application gathers data from various sources on the internet.
 It gathers data like total cases, total recovered, latest news etc.</a>
     </li>
     <li>
-     <a href="https://github.com/AdkxKashyap/Jijivisha-Server">FlaskAPI - This API powers the angular application.</a>
+     <a href="https://github.com/AdkxKashyap/Jijivisha-Server">FlaskAPI - This API powers the angular application.
+It fetches the data from mongoDB, processes the data and sends it to client.</a>
     </li>
     <li>
-    <a href="https://github.com/AdkxKashyap/Jijivisha-Client">Angular App - This is the main app whichs gets the data from api and displays to user.</a>
+    <a href="https://github.com/AdkxKashyap/Jijivisha-Client">Angular App - This is the main app whichs gets the data from api and displays to the user.</a>
     </li>
   </ol>
     <br />